The New Zealand Veterinary Nursing Association (NZVNA)

 It is such privilege to become a board member of the NZVNA.
 I am looking forward to working alongside such a great group of people.
 Where we can continue to raise the standards and support our nursing community.

 Hi, My name is Meg and I’m a 2019 graduate from Masseys Bachelor of Veterinary Technology.
-I have been working in the South Waikato as both a small animal nurse and large animal technician ever since.
+I started my career working in the South Waikato as both a small animal nurse and large animal technician.
+I now work in Northland as a Veterinary Nurse Team Leader for Northland Veterinary Group.

 I am excited for the opportunity to be on the executive committee for 2023, I would love to be able to give back to this profession and help its growth by sharing my experiences and enthusiasm.
 I am sure I also have a lot to learn from the other amazing members of the committee.

-Travel brought Ellie to New Zealand in 2009 which she now calls home.
-She has worked in two small animal practices in New Zealand and also in a canine hydrotherapy centre.
-For two years she also taught the veterinary nursing qualification to students and has been working with Dr Debbie Simpson at The Skin Vet since it opened in 2016.
+I have worked in two small animal practices in New Zealand and also in a canine hydrotherapy centre.
+For two years I also taught the veterinary nursing qualification to students and have been working with Dr Debbie Simpson at The Skin Vet since it opened in 2016.

-Ellie continues to keep up to date with new innovative ways to improve the profession, always interested and excited about new research that is coming out as she increases her knowledge of dermatology which she uses both in her work and when presenting talks to vets and nurses.
-She is always keen to be involved with, promote and encourage CPD courses and talks for nurses.
+I love to keep up to date with new innovative ways to improve the profession, always interested and excited about new research which I use both in my work and when presenting talks to vets and nurses.

-She has a keen interest in animal behaviour and is passionate in promoting low stress and fear free handling within the veterinary profession.
+I have a keen interest in animal behaviour and am passionate in promoting low stress and fear free handling within the veterinary profession.

-In 2018 Ellie won the prestigious title of the Hills “Veterinary Nurse of the Year” Award and is looking forward to being on the executive committee and promoting this honourable title and making veterinary nurses know what an amazing a job they do and giving them the recognition they deserve.
+I love to be able to promote our profession and this honourable title and make veterinary nurses know what an amazing a job they do and give them the recognition they deserve.

 Portfolios